CharlieJRBenson/Smart-Contract-Hacking/README.md

 # SmartContractHacking
-OpenZeppelin Ethernaut Smart Contract Hacking Challenge levels, and **how I beat them**.
+OpenZeppelin Ethernaut Smart Contract Hacking Challenge levels, and **HOW I BEAT THEM**.

 Folder for each level, along with my explanation and malicious contracts.